AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 ## Data

-When you create data for a Venn diagram, you should use these data fields for each element (circles or intersection):
+When you create data for a Venn diagram, you should use these data fields for each element (circles or intersection areas):

 * **x** to set a unique identifier
 * **value** to set the size